AI vs. Doctors: Why the Knowledge Era is Dead

 Professor: Do you feel comforted?

-Arjun: Maybe… If it’s convincing enough.
+Arjun: Maybe… if it’s convincing enough.

 Arjun: But for a simple fever…

-Arjun: So what is left for us?
+Arjun: So what’s left for us?

 Professor: The complex.
 The messy.
 The grey areas.
 The spiritual.